scholtzm/vapor/README.md

 ## More information

-For more information, visit this repo's Wiki.
+Visit this repo's Wiki for more information regarding installation, configuration, API, plugins, etc.

 You can also find auto-generated API docs in the [docs](docs) folder.